 Example of trailing return type:

-Let us take an example to illustrate the trailing return type in C++.
+Let's consider an example to demonstrate the trailing return type feature in the C++ programming language.

 #include <iostream>